sbreese/jQuery.OrderlyTyper.js/README.md

-## With OrderlyTyper, text phrases are rotated IN ORDER (and not selected at RAMDOM).
+## With OrderlyTyper, text phrases are rotated IN ORDER (and not selected at random).
 This prevents the phrases from repeating and losing the interest of the visitor.

 ## Usage
 jquery.OrderlyTyper.js can be used one of two ways: